Collective quantum stochastic resonance in Rydberg atoms

-An important feature of an individual quantum trajectory of the system is the possible emergence of collective jumps between metastable many-body states with high and low Rydberg excitations.
-As discussed in Ref.~\cite{cj}, the two states are characterized by the joint emissions or non-emissions of individual atoms, and the collective jumps between them originate from the interplay of Rydberg interaction and dissipation.
+An important feature of an individual quantum trajectory of the system is the possible emergence of collective jumps between metastable many-body states with high and low Rydberg excitations~\cite{cj}.
+The two states are characterized by the joint emissions or non-emissions of individual atoms, and the collective jumps between them originate from the interplay of Rydberg interaction and dissipation.
 In Fig.~\ref{fig1}(c), we show the single-trajectory evolution of the Rydberg excitation $P_r=\frac{1}{2}\langle\psi(t)|\sum_j(\sigma^z_j+1)|\psi(t)\rangle$ with different $\Omega$.
 Apparently, when the parameters are within the mean-field bistable region [Fig.~\ref{fig1}(c) middle panel], $P_r$ switches between two plateaus, whose values correspond to the bistable steady-state solutions under the mean-field approximation.
 When the system is tuned away from the bistable region, the collective jumps dramatically decrease in frequency, and eventually vanish in effect [Fig.~\ref{fig1}(c) top and bottom panels].
 This is the case when the steady-state solution of the master equation is close to one of the steady-state solutions of the optical Bloch equations.

 To characterize the counting statistics of the collective jumps, we plot the distribution of inter-jump intervals in Fig.~\ref{fig1}(d).
-To define the distribution, we uniformly discretize the overall evolution time $T$ into small segments of $\delta t$.
-We then count the number of adjacent downward collective jumps $n_j$ that occur within the time interval $[t_j-0.5\delta t,t_j+0.5\delta t]$, where $t_j=j\delta t$.
+We uniformly discretize the overall evolution time $T$ into small segments of $\delta t$, and count the number of adjacent downward collective jumps $n_j$ that occur within the time interval $[t_j-0.5\delta t,t_j+0.5\delta t]$, where $t_j=j\delta t$.
 Here the downward collective jumps are the state switching from high to low Rydberg excitations.
+The time of occurrence of these downward jumps along a quantum trajectory is determined numerically by setting a population-difference threshold $P^{\text{th}}_r=0.25$~\cite{sm}.
 The normalized distribution for the inter-jump interval is defined as $p_j=n_j/\sum_j n_j$, which represents the probability for adjacent downward collective jumps to occur within the corresponding time interval.
 The distribution shows an exponential decay for large $j$, suggesting the stochastic nature of the jumps.
-We can further define a collective-jump rate $\Gamma_c=\sum_j n_j/T$, which represents an emergent many-body energy scale for the driven-dissipative system.
+We further define a collective-jump rate $\Gamma_c=\sum_j n_j/T$, which represents an emergent many-body energy scale for the driven-dissipative system.